Covid-19: Protecting our visitors, staff and donkeys

-Visitors will notice new information signage informing them of key safety messages and instructions - we have a new, temporary visitor welcome area and have introduced a new one-way route in most areas outdoors and indoors.
+Visitors will notice new information signage informing them of key safety messages and instructions - a one-way route will be in place in the heart of the sanctuary and The Kitchen to ensure social distancing is maintained.
 Please also wash/sanitise your hands on arrival.

 We kindly ask that you adhere to and respect all the instructions given by our team members.

 Please make regular use of our hand washing and sanitiser stations situated throughout the sanctuary.
 As with our staff, we politely request that all visitors uphold the highest possible hygiene standards.